nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## How to use this guide

 ### Icons and conventions

+The following typographical conventions are used in this guide.

+* (KEYCAP) - Indicates a literal set of keys, e.g. (CTRL+F) refers to the combination of the 'Control' and 'F' keys.

 Throughout this guide, you might encounter certain boxes which like the ones below.
 Here is what each of them means.